cjy-2001/song-recommender/proposal.md

   - `ArtistId`: The ID of the user of the liked song.
   - This table mirrors user interactions with songs, reflecting likes, which are instrumental for user-item collaborative filtering.

-We've included the `user_follow` and `user_like` tables in our dataset specifically for testing the collaborative filtering method.
+We've added the `user_follow` and `user_like` tables to the original Kaggle dataset specifically for testing the collaborative filtering method.
 It's important to note that the data in these tables is artificial, created solely for the purpose of our experiments to approximate user interactions and preferences.

 ## Methodology
 The project will incorporate the following methods to build the recommendation engine:

+1. Content-Based Filtering:
+  - This approach utilizes the intrinsic characteristics of songs, such as genre, beat, tempo, and lyrics, to recommend new tracks that share similar features with the user's preferred songs.
+  - By analyzing the attributes of songs a user has previously enjoyed, the system can identify and suggest new songs that align with their established tastes.
+  - Content-based filtering leverages the rich metadata available in the dataset, allowing for a comprehensive understanding of each song's musical properties and enabling accurate recommendations based on similarity.
-1. Collaborative Filtering:
+2. Collaborative Filtering:
-   - User-Item Filtering: Recommendations based on users with similar listening habits.
+  - User-User Filtering: This technique recommends songs based on the preferences of users with similar listening habits.
-   - Content-Based Filtering: Explained below.
-2. Content-Based Filtering:
-   - Using song features (genre, beat, tempo, lyrics) to recommend new songs with matching characteristics.
+  - By identifying users who have historically enjoyed similar songs, the system can suggest new tracks that these like-minded users have positively interacted with.
+  - However, due to the limited availability of real user interaction data, the implementation of user-item filtering will be restricted in this project.
 3. Rule-Based Systems:
+  - This approach involves crafting predefined rules and conditions to guide song recommendations.
-    - Predefined rules such as genre preferences or artist popularity will guide the recommendation of songs.
+  - These rules can encompass various factors, such as genre preferences, artist popularity, or specific audio features.
+  - By establishing a set of rules based on domain knowledge and user preferences, the system can filter and prioritize songs that satisfy these criteria.

 We will mainly use content-based filtering and rule-based system for this project, because user-item filtering requires a large amount of real user data, which is hard to obtain.